-Talk to a workers' comp lawyer as soon as possible.
-An attorney can help you determine whether an appeal of your workers' compensation claim denial is the best course of action for you.
-Appeal deadlines are short and strict, and you do not want to lose your rights to your workers’ compensation claim.
+Unless your claim was denied due to a simple mistake that was immediately cleared up, it would be smart to speak with a workers' comp lawyer as soon as possible.
+An attorney can help you determine whether an appeal would be the best course of action for you.
+The timelines for workers' comp appeals are short and strict, and you don't want to lose your rights to benefits just because you missed a deadline.

 Before you consider filing any appeal yourself, you should definitely talk to an attorney.
 Appeals are complicated legal processes, involving rules of evidence and civil procedure that the judge will expect you to know.